-- Technology Development Grant Our Technology Development Grants use an innovation pipeline approach to find, support and wrap around technology innovations that support better outcomes for our young people.
+- Technology Development Grant Our Technology Development Grants used an innovation pipeline approach to find, support and wrap around technology innovations that support better outcomes for our young people.

-- The Canterbury Fund, providing more than $2 million in earthquake recovery funding for youth programmes in Christchurch
+- The Canterbury Fund, we provided more than $2 million in earthquake recovery funding for youth programmes in Christchurch

 - Alumni Grants, providing long-term funding for collaborative work between our community partners